Whether you are in Pullman or finishing your semester somewhere else, Cougar Health Services is still providing the care you need.

 Real Talk Thursdays: All WSU Students

-Real Talk Thursdays are 30-minute workshops where mental health professionals cover different wellness topics every week.
+Real Talk Thursdays are back!
+In 30 minutes, a Cougar Health Services mental health professional will cover a different wellness topic each week.
 These sessions are free and open to WSU students from all campuses.
-We’ve wrapped up Spring 2021 sessions but check back next semester for more.
-In the meantime, check out our YouTube channel for recordings of past sessions.
+Also, check out our YouTube channel for recordings of past sessions.

 Coping with COVID: All WSU Students

 Coping with COVID is designed to teach students coping skills, how to seek help if needed, and how to provide support to others who may be in distress.
 This workshop will return at a later date.
 Check back for details!
 Also, inquire about a private training for your group.

 Tips and Resources from our CAPS Counselors in Cougar Health Services:

 Stress Management – How to cope with stress in healthy ways and to know where you can get support.

 Time Management – Resources for creating new routines and balancing priorities.

 Text “@Stress” to 844-486-0046 to get personalized stress management techniques sent to your phone.